apostrophecms-legacy/apostrophe-twitter-2/README.md

 ### limit

 The `limit` option controls the number of tweets to be displayed, at most.
 The `limit` option defaults to `5`.

-## Displaying Profile Pictures

-By default the profile picture is present but hidden by CSS.
-You can override this by setting the `apos-tweet-profile-image` class to `display: block` at project level.
-The background image of that div is the user's profile picture.
-Keep in mind they are only 48x48.

 ## aposTwitterReady